joaogsleite/sequelizator/README.md

 * Sequelize models will be created inside `<folder>`
 * `<folder>` must contains a `config.js` file like this `example/config.js`
-* You can create a script in your project's package.json to run this way: `npm run sequelize-generator`
+* You can create a script in your project's package.json to run this way: `npm run sequelizator`

 ```
 ...